digitalreceiptexchange/drx-sdk-dotnet/README.md

 # drx-sdk-dotnet

-C# .NET SDK for generating and consuming digital receipts to and from the Digital Receipt Exchange (dRx)
+C# .NET SDK for generating and consuming digital receipts to and from the Digital Receipt Exchange (dRx).

 # Logging SDK Requests
 The dRx .NET SDK uses log4net internally for logging.
 You can enable this by adding the XML below to your app.config file: